AmundRekve/Homelab-DAM/README.md

 ---

 ### ☁️ Nextcloud
-A fully self-hosted cloud storage and file synchronization platform — a private alternative to Dropbox.
+A fully self-hosted cloud storage and file synchronization platform, a private alternative to Dropbox.
 Used to sync files between phone and home computer without relying on any third-party cloud provider.
 Also supports contacts, calendars, notes, and photo backups.

 Pod configuration can be found in the [`/kubernetes/nextcloud`](./kubernetes/nextcloud) directory.